jrdoughty/Sprawl-Engine/README.md

 # Sprawl
-Game template built off the Echo library
+Game engine built off the Echo library
 Named for the fact this system is built with creating armies that cover the game field!
 Leverages ECS